btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/lock-post/">Lock Post</a> allows users to lock editing of posts / pages to only themselves and super admins.
 * <a href="https://broadcast.plainviewplugins.com/addon/menus/">Menus</a> copies menus between blogs (overwrite / update), with support for equivalent child posts on the child blogs and equivalent taxonomies.
 * <a href="https://broadcast.plainviewplugins.com/addon/page-content-shortcode/">Page Content Shortcode</a> provides a <code>[bc_page_content slug="pageslug"]</code> shortcode to display the contents of a page.
-* <a href="https://broadcast.plainviewplugins.com/addon/php-code/">PHP Code</a> - Run custom PHP code on selected blogs.
+* <a href="https://broadcast.plainviewplugins.com/addon/php-code/">PHP Code</a> runs custom PHP code on selected blogs.
 Easily switch themes for all blogs, for example.
-* <a href="https://broadcast.plainviewplugins.com/addon/sync-taxonomies/">Sync Taxonomies</a> synchronize the taxonomies of target blogs with those from a source blog.
+* <a href="https://broadcast.plainviewplugins.com/addon/sync-taxonomies/">Sync Taxonomies</a> synchronizes the taxonomies of target blogs with those from a source blog.
+* <a href="https://broadcast.plainviewplugins.com/addon/user-role-sync/">User Role Sync</a> copies user roles between blogs.

 = Documentation =